Scara98/Portfolio/Project 1.md

 ```
 ![Project1_img7](https://github.com/Scara98/Portfolio/assets/150705975/3704ff98-44d6-435d-b5a3-6b0a8da95305)

-#### Count number of customer usertypes that use bikes every day of the week
+#### Count the number of customer usertypes that use bikes every day of the week

 ```SQL
 SELECT